-Ali McGowan, Schools’ Co-ordinator at Shrewsbury Bookfest, says: “We are incredibly excited to bring such a special event to Shropshire and to all of our hardworking teachers.
-We are proud of the programme that has been put together and we are sure it will offer an informative, interactive and memorable day for all involved.”
+Ali McGowan, Schools’ Co-ordinator at Shrewsbury Bookfest, said: “We were incredibly excited to bring such a special event to Shropshire and to all of our hardworking teachers.
+We are proud of the programme that was put together and it offered an informative, interactive and memorable day for all involved.”

-Sophie Peach, Chair of Shrewsbury Bookfest says: “In partnership with University Centre, Shrewsbury we are very pleased to welcome to the town some of the leading professionals in children’s literacy.
-This conference is unlike anything else currently taking place in the county and offers teachers the chance to explore and develop their own classroom skill set for interpreting contemporary fiction.”
+Sophie Peach, Chair of Shrewsbury Bookfest says: “In partnership with University Centre, Shrewsbury we were thrilled to welcome to the town some of the leading professionals in children’s literacy.
+This conference was unlike anything else currently taking place in the county and offered teachers the chance to explore and develop their own classroom skill set for interpreting contemporary fiction.”

-The day will consist of keynote talks from renowned national speakers, including:
+The day consisted of keynote talks from renowned national speakers, including:

-Nicolette Jones, children’s book reviewer for the Sunday Times for over 20 years and nominated for the Eleanor Farjeon Award for outstanding service to children’s books, who will give the Keynote Address, ‘Secret Rooms – Why Children Need Books’;
+Nicolette Jones, children’s book reviewer for the Sunday Times for over 20 years and nominated for the Eleanor Farjeon Award for outstanding service to children’s books, who gave the Keynote Address, ‘Secret Rooms – Why Children Need Books’;

-Professor Allan Owens, Co-Director of the Centre for Research into Education, Creativity and the Arts through Practice at the University of Chester, who will also lead a workshop
+Professor Allan Owens, Co-Director of the Centre for Research into Education, Creativity and the Arts through Practice at the University of Chester, who also led a workshop.

-Christopher Edge, an award-winning children’s author, who will be speaking on ‘How Children’s Books Can Change the World’
+Christopher Edge, an award-winning children’s author, spoke on ‘How Children’s Books Can Change the World’

-There will also be a series of topic-focused workshops:
+There were also a series of topic-focused workshops:

-Karen Howell, Education and Arts Consultant, will be leading a workshop on ‘Teaching Art in the Classroom’
+Karen Howell, Education and Arts Consultant, led a workshop on ‘Teaching Art in the Classroom’

-Film-maker Aaron Child will be leading a workshop on ‘Helping Students Explore Film-Making’.
+Film-maker Aaron Child led a workshop on ‘Helping Students Explore Film-Making’.

-A number of local services and supporters of reading in schools will also be attending the conference and providing further information and resources.
+A number of local services and supporters of reading in schools also attended the conference and provided further information and resources.